Related Person Transaction Policy

 Related Person Transactions must also comply with the Company’s existing policies and procedures as specified in our:

-- Annual Questionnaire for Directors, Nominees, Officers and Five-Percent Shareholders;
+- Annual Questionnaire for Directors, Nominees and Officers (“D&O Questionnaire”);

 - CEO and Senior Financial Officer Code of Ethics;